 Combat Search & Rescue Radios

-For more than 30 years, General Dynamics’ Combat Search and Rescue (CSAR) radios have provided a reliable lifeline to ensure that isolated military personnel can be located with confidence during search and rescue missions.
+For more than 30 years, General Dynamics’ Combat Search and Rescue (CSAR) radios have provided a reliable lifeline to ensure that isolated military personnel can be located with confidence.
 In a search and rescue operation, time is of the essence, and luck is not a strategy.

 HOOK3 Combat Survival Radio

-The General Dynamics HOOK2 CSAR System is comprised of the HOOK2 radio, the handheld Quickdraw2 Interrogator, and the SATCOM Base Station.
-Our HOOK2 system delivers field-proven capability, encrypted two-way messaging, GPS positioning data, and turns virtually any aircraft into a CSAR platform simply by plugging the Quickdraw2 into the intercom.
+The General Dynamics HOOK3 CSAR System provides multiple communication paths to support all phases of a combat search and rescue mission.
+The system is comprised of the HOOK3 radio, the handheld Quickdraw2 Interrogator and the SATCOM Base Station.
+Our HOOK3 system delivers field-proven capability, encrypted two-way messaging, GPS positioning data and turns virtually any aircraft into a CSAR platform simply by plugging the Quickdraw2 into the intercom.